 National Historic Register

 In 2010, the Sidney Museum and Art Gallery building was added to the Washington Heritage Register of Historic Places and the National Register of Historic Places.
 It currently is the only building in the City of Port Orchard to hold that designation.

 The Board of Directors is elected annually at the membership meeting, generally held on the last Saturday of November.
 The officers are elected by the Board at its next regular meeting.
-The regular meetings of the Board of Directors are held on the second Thursday of each month.
-During 2020 and 2021, the Board meetings have been held via Zoom.
+The regular meetings of the Board of Directors are held on the second Thursday of each month generally via Zoom.

 Luella Hauenstein, President

 Victoria Tierney, Vice-President